vbookshelf/Thumb-Drive-App-Concept/README.md

 # Thumb-Drive App (TDA)
+### Portable self-contained AI software for places where there's no internet.

 - A method to deploy portable self-contained AI software in low resource settings.
 - Bundles the AI model and all binary executables, including Ollama, together with the app.